 The WHO/WMO Joint Office for Climate and Health, established mid-2014, provides WMO with new technical expertise in public health, and strengthens WMO collaboration with WHO and other health partners.
 It takes the lead in the implementation of health sector activities under the Global Framework for Climate Services (GFCS) to accelerate health sector access to and use of relevant climate, weather and environmental information for health risk management.
 The Joint Office serves to:

-- advance policy and strategic support for climate services for health;
+- advance policy and strategic support for climate services for health

-- support project and research development and implementation;
+- support project and research development and implementation

-- strengthen relevant climate services for health partnerships; and
+- strengthen relevant climate services for health partnerships and

 - build capacity through awareness raising, outreach and technical guidance.

-Climate Hazards relevant for Health
+Climate Hazards and Health

 Climate variability and human-induced climate change have important consequences for health as they threaten to alter the geographical and temporal distributions of disease; exacerbate extreme weather events; challenge global health systems and infrastructure; and undermine ecosystem services that are vital for human health.
 Climate change affects the social and environmental determinants of health such as clean air, safe drinking water, food security and sufficient shelter.
 Some of the largest disease burdens are caused by infectious diseases that are sensitive to climate: Malaria kills almost 1 million people per year, undernutrition kills 3.5 million, and diarrhea kills 2.2 million.
 Additionally, roughly 60 000 people die as a result of extreme weather events per year.